docker/docs/_includes/admin-users.md

 ## Invite members

-Organization owners can invite new members to an organization via Docker ID, email address, or via a CSV file containing email addresses.
+Owners can invite new members to an organization via Docker ID, email address, or via a CSV file containing email addresses.
 If an invitee does not have a Docker account, they must create an account and verify their email address before they can accept the invitation to join the organization.
 When inviting members, their pending invitation occupies a seat.

 ### Invite members via Docker ID or email address

-Use the following steps to invite members to your organization via Docker username or email address.
+Use the following steps to invite members to your organization via Docker ID or email address.
 To invite a large amount of members to your organization via CSV file, see the next section.

 1. Sign in to {{ product_link }}{: target="_blank" rel="noopener" class="_"}.
 2. {{ member_navigation }}